 I do not understand the last point because my reading of the adjudication was that talks should commence this year.
 As the matter has already been adjudicated on, it is about the Minister and Fórsa agreeing to meet this year.
 That is what the adjudication states - that the Minister and the union should meet this year prior to the plan running out at the end of the year.
 When will the talks happen?
 The truth is that school secretaries are part of a two-tier arrangement.
 There are school secretaries who are on a contract from many years ago, while others in education and training board schools, particularly those in primary schools, are education and training board staff with pensionable jobs.
 What is happening - this is a point made forcefully by the unions - is that there are competitions for the patronage of schools, including schools in Dunshaughlin in my constituency where the education and training board is a competitor patron.
 If the education and training board is awarded patronage, its secretary will be paid directly from the State's resources as a State employee and have a pensionable job, but if one of the other competitors is granted patronage, the secretary in the school will not have that privilege.
 It is a crazy situation that must end.
 When will the talks start?
 They are mandated to take place as part of the adjudication dating from 2015.

 I do not have a specific date.
 Communication has now been initiated between the representative organisation and the Workplace Relations Commission and my officials are happy to work with them.
 I will be happy if it happens sooner rather than later.
-I am also conscious of the fact that there have been so many anomalies in the schemes during years, including the 1978 and 1979 schemes.
+I am also conscious of the fact that there have been so many anomalies in the schemes over the years, including the 1978 and 1979 schemes.
 The scheme was not supposed to continue for as long as it did.
 When retirements occurred or people left their jobs, they were replaced for a period, but that stopped in 2008.
 We have had different provisions for school secretaries and there are anomalies.
 It is something of which I am very conscious and I am of the same opinion as the Deputy on the need for the conversation to start sooner rather than later because the arbitration agreement covers the period up to 31 December 2019.

 With respect, I am not looking for the Minister's opinion.
 I am certainly happy to work with him, but it is not necessary in this case.
 What is necessary is for him to make a decision.
 The arbitration decision states the parties should in the course of 2019 engage to consider the nature of an agreement to apply with effect from 1 January 2020.
 It is not unreasonable of me, therefore, to ask the Minister when the talks will begin.
 I do not think anybody needs to contact the Workplace Relations Commission.
 Contact should be made between the Department and the unions and it should happen as soon as possible.
 If the unions cannot get anywhere with the Minister, perhaps they might go to the Workplace Relations Commission, but the decision needs to be made as to when the Minister will decide to start talks.
 The matter has already been adjudicated on and it needs to happen this year.

 I appreciate the Deputy's insistence that the talks start straightaway, but it also requires people to talk.
 I met the union representative group in County Donegal two weekends ago.
 They were very generous in letting me know that they were going to start a campaign the following week.
 It only started within the past ten days and the group knows what it wants to do.
 I support people in sitting around a table and talking to each other, but, obviously, contact between the representative groups must be made.
-Tá an doras oscailt.
+Tá an doras ar oscailt.

 30. Deputy Kathleen Funchion asked the Minister for Education and Skills his views on whether the proposal to remove history and geography from the core curriculum at junior cycle is a progressive development for future generations of schoolchildren; the type of consultation that has taken place in the development of this proposal; and if he will make a statement on the matter.
 [2766/19]